 1. Preheat oven to 350 degrees.
 Butter and flour a cake pan or 2 loaf pans, tapping any excess.

-2 Sift together all the dry ingredients: flour, salt, baking soda, cinnamon and sugar in a large mixing bowl.
+2 Sift together all the dry ingredients: flour, salt, baking soda, cinnamon and sugar in a large mixing bowl or Kitchen Aid mixer.
 Make a well in the center and pour in the melted butter, beaten eggs, Armagnac.
 Add the persimmon puree, pecans, and prunes and stir to combine.